 - Creating a safer, secure, healthier, and more efficient learning experiences

-Whilst education establishments are some of the safest environments in this country, it would be inadvisable to ignore potential threats posed by vandalism, arson and theft at one end through to more serious potential incidents involving a weapon or even terrorist attacks.
+Education establishments are some of the safest environments in this country, but they are not immune to threats – whether that’s vandalism, arson or theft or more serious potential incidents involving a weapon or even terrorist attacks.
 Keeping staff and students safe is a top priority, so ensuring you have a security policy in place to manage and respond to potential threats is a sensible addition to your overall safeguarding policies.

-There’s no single security policy that will apply to all educational establishments as each is different in design, location etc. You will therefore be required to conduct a risk assessment to identify the likelihood of a security-related incident occurring, assess the level of impact and then develop plans and procedures to manage and respond to any threats.
+Your security policy should reflect your particular circumstances.
+A good place to start is a risk assessment to identify the likelihood of a security-related incident occurring, assess the level of impact and then develop plans and procedures to manage and respond to any threats.
 That policy will need to be a careful balancing act between maintaining a welcoming environment conducive to learning whilst protecting all those on-site from harm.

 What are the key security risks faced by educational establishments?

-But there has been a sea change which I have noticed from around 2016/2017.
-Requirements turned from this relatively basic approach to more in-depth discussions taking place on integrating security and emergency lockdown procedures.
-A person with a lighter or a spray can is one thing, but now schools have to take into account the dangers posed by a person entering the premises with a weapon and even bomb threats, real or otherwise.
-It's saddening that nowadays educational facilities actually face the same risks as what we, as a company, used to profile as high risk, high-security sites.
+But the situation has now changed, and many organisations have moved beyond this relatively basic approach to more in-depth discussions on integrating security and emergency lockdown procedures.
+A person with a lighter or a spray can is one thing, but now schools must take into account the dangers posed by a person entering the premises with a weapon and even bomb threats, real or otherwise.

 Ultimately the number one priority identified by nearly every educational establishment we work with is controlling visitors and access to the site.
 This can be very challenging when such sites often have multiple buildings and constant pedestrian traffic moving around the site.